 “In the four hundred and eightieth year after the Israelites came out of Egypt, in the fourth year of Solomon’s reign over Israel, in the month of Ziv, the second month, he began to build the temple of the Lord.”

-Many historians believe that Solomon became king approximately 967 B.C.
-With a rough estimate of dates they are able to take the 480 years before and get that approximate date of 1445 B.C
+Many historians believe that Solomon became king in approximately 967 B.C.
+With a rough estimate of dates, they are able to take the 480 years before and get that approximate date of 1445 B.C.

 Key People in the book of Genesis

 Let’s look at some key players throughout the book of Genesis:

 Adam – Adam was the first man that God created.
 He was made from the dust of the ground and God breathed life into him.
 He was given the task to rule over all the animals and to care for the Garden of Eden.
 After sinning, he was exiled from the Garden.